MatheusOPP/DIAYN-PyTorch/README.md

   --reward_scale REWARD_SCALE   The reward scaling factor introduced in SAC.
   --seed SEED           The randomness' seed for torch, numpy, random & gym[env].
 ```
-- **In order to train the agent with default arguments , execute the following command and use `--do_train` flag, otherwise the agent would be tested** (You may change the memory capacity, the environment and number of skills to learn based on your desire.):
+- **In order to train the agent with default arguments, execute the following command and use `--do_train` flag, otherwise the agent would be tested** (You may change the memory capacity, the environment and number of skills to learn based on your desire.):
 ```shell
 python3 main.py --mem_size=1000000 --env_name="Hopper-v3" --interval=100 --do_train --n_skills=20
 ```
+You may change ``Hopper-v3`` to other environments such as ``BipedalWalker-v3`` and ``MountainCarcontinuous-v0``, as well as other arguments such as the number of skills to learn freely.

-- **If you want to keep training your previous run, execute the followoing:**
+- **If you want to keep training your previous run, execute the following:**
 ```shell
 python3 main.py --mem_size=1000000 --env_name="Hopper-v3" --interval=100 --do_train --n_skills=20 --train_from_scratch
 ```